kiba/Writings/atg/chp5_goodies_from_the_future.md

 ***

 Marty, James, and Fionia; that's the name of his teammates.
 It didn't matter what their expertise were, because it didn't take half a brain to uncover anomalies in the material.
-For instance, it was impossible not to notice the resolution of the television screen.
+For instance, it was impossible not to notice the resolution and crispness of the television screen.
 From there, there were no known models on the market resembling the screen.

 Case in point, by the end of the week, they were already making a presentation for the director, complete with a powerpoint presentation.
 As Casey Martin stood up to the podium.
 He sized up the director again.